Lozier Institute Scholars Researching Issue Avoided by Scientific Community

 An op-ed entitled “Late-Term Abortion and Medical Necessity: A Failure of Science” by Dr. James Studnicki published in the peer-reviewed journal Health Services Research and Managerial Epidemiology argues against the necessity of late-term abortion and why abortion data and research are inadequate.
 In explaining why women electively choose late-term abortions, Studnicki even cites pro-abortion Guttmacher Institute, writing:

-“Most late-term abortions are elective, done on health women with healthy fetuses, and for the same reasons given by women experiencing first trimester abortions.
+“Most late-term abortions are elective, done on healthy women with healthy fetuses, and for the same reasons given by women experiencing first trimester abortions.
 The Guttmacher Institute has provided a number of reports over two decades which have identified the reasons why women choose abortion, and they have consistently reported that childbearing would interfere with their education, work, and ability to care for existing dependents; would be a financial burden; and would disrupt partner relationships.
 A more recent Guttmacher study focused on abortions after 20 weeks of gestation and similarly concluded that women seeking late-term abortions were not doing so for reasons of fetal anomaly or life endangerment.”

 On the lack of adequate research funding, Studnicki found that the National Institute of Health Research Condition and Disease Categorization System reports on 282 different categories for research into climate change, adolescent sexual activity, eczema and food allergies but has no category for abortion.